josephzidell/joelang/README.md

-./joec -i '...' # run the compiler; will output the AST as objects ./joec -i '...' --json # run the compiler; will output the AST as JSON ./joec -i '...' -p # parse only, do not analyze; will output the Parse Tree ./joec -i '...' -l # (that's the lowercase L, not the number 1) lexify only, do not parse; will console.table()'s the Tokens
+./joec -i '...' # run the compiler; will output the AST as objects ./joec -i '...' --json # run the compiler; will output the AST as JSON ./joec -i '...' -p # parse only, do not analyze; will output the Parse Tree ./joec -i '...' -l # (that's the lowercase L, not the number 1) lex only, do not parse; will console.table()'s the Tokens

 # run the tests
 npm test